 Claire recently took a 10-month secondment as adidas’ head of global PR, a placement that provided new insight and reference for delivering our craft and service.

 Her leadership of the adidas account has seen extensive award wins, including Integrated Campaign of the Year, Idea of the Year, Brand of the Year, Agency of the Year, Branded Content of the Year and a Cannes Lions.

 Claire is a judge for D&AD’s New Blood Awards and PRCA’s Young Lions, and included in Creativepool’s Top 100 Influencers.
 Claire is a member of TEDxBrixton.

 In 2021 Claire was awarded the SABRE Awards’ Agency Innovator of the Year.

 Read articles by Claire Holden

 Suzy is responsible for business development and marketing in the UK.
 Her team is part of H+K’s global business development and marketing unit, working together across geographies and time-zones to ensure one cohesive offer.

 Focused on driving growth throughout the business, Suzy works with every sector and specialist team in the UK to help define their offer, serve existing clients, win new ones and market our proposition.
 She is a passionate advocate for the H+K Way, our clients and our culture.

-Suzy has over a decade of experience in integrated communications, including seven years serving clients at H+K. She has a deep understanding and appreciation of the changing nature of the communications industry, having developed strategies and run award-winning campaigns for clients ranging from global leaders to challenger brands, think tanks, NGOs and charities.
+Suzy has over a decade of experience in integrated communications, including seven years leading and working on client accounts at H+K. She has a deep understanding and appreciation of the changing nature of the communications industry, having developed strategies and run award-winning campaigns for clients ranging from global leaders to challenger brands, think tanks, NGOs and charities.